slu4coder/Minimal-UART-CPU-System/README.md

 # Minimal UART CPU System

-NEW: Check out my bigger bang 'Minimal 64 Home Computer': https://github.com/slu4coder/The-Minimal-64-Home-Computer
+NEW: Check out the full 'Minimal 64 Home Computer': https://github.com/slu4coder/The-Minimal-64-Home-Computer

 NEW: Minimal CPU 1.6 'Redux' is now running in beast mode at up to 8.3MHz.